anxdpanic/plugin.video.composite_for_plex/README.md

 - Usage
     -

-    bPlex should work "out of the box" in most cases, as the default allows for automatic server discovery.
+    Composite should work "out of the box" in most cases, as the default allows for automatic server discovery.
     If this doesn't work, then discovery can be switched off, and a manually entered hostname or IP address can be used.

     If you are watching remotely, or on a bandwidth limited network, switch on Transcoding to reduce the media quality